sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 In order to get this setup working , these are the steps followed :

 1. [Azure purview](https://docs.microsoft.com/en-us/azure/purview/overview#:~:text=Azure%20Purview%20is%20a%20unified%20data%20governance%20service,discovery%2C%20sensitive%20data%20classification%2C%20and%20end-to-end%20data%20lineage.) is setup in the data management subscription , inside the governance-rg resource group.
-2. Global HR setups a consumption zone , where the business objects ( in this case Employee Entity) / Entities are loaded based on an SLA on data quality and avaiability .
+2. Global HR setups a consumption zone , where the business objects ( in this case Employee Entity) / Entities are loaded based on an SLA on data quality and availability .
 This could be a consumption folder on the storage account provisioned inside the storage-rg resource group.
 3. A view [(Synapse Serverless View)](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/create-use-views) is created on top of this entity (Employee).
-4. Create a [Role Based Access Control](https://techcommunity.microsoft.com/t5/azure-synapse-analytics-blog/how-to-implement-row-level-security-in-serverless-sql-pools/ba-p/2354759) on the view which can meet the governance rule we have explained earlier ( in the scenario section).
+4. Create a [Role Based Access Control / Row Level Security](https://techcommunity.microsoft.com/t5/azure-synapse-analytics-blog/how-to-implement-row-level-security-in-serverless-sql-pools/ba-p/2354759) on the view which can meet the governance rule we have explained earlier ( in the scenario section).
 5. Purview is going to scan the serverless view and the storage entity ( Employee) and the metadata rolls up to purview.
 6. Now the metadata is available and published for other branches to find.